-photo of Charles Gocher by Kerry Kugleman
+Photo of Charles Gocher by Kerry Kugelman

-Photo by Kerry Kugleman
+Photo by Kerry Kugelman

-Charles Gocher, 1952 – 2007
+In Memoriam Charles Gocher, 1952 – 2007

 "I read a pop bio about Harry Houdini, and it inspired me to make it seem like I was breaking out of manacles and a straight jacket.
 So I played the drums like that — and I still do.
 It's an escapist reality, in a way!"

-Charles Gocher, quoted in "Hiding in Plain Sight" by Mike McGonigal,
+Charles Gocher quoted in "Hiding in Plain Sight" by Mike McGonigal,

 Seattle Weekly, April 14, 2004.